Hitoshi-FUJII/LIDG/README.md

 - pandas
 - scipy (only for p-value calculation of t-test)
 - scikt-learn (only for ElasticNet calculation)
+- seaborn (only for display the results of model selections)

 ## Manual
 see LIDG_manual.pdf